 TRS Holdings recognized interest and penalties related to unrecognized tax benefits within net income from operations of discontinued operations, net of income taxes, in the Company's consolidated statements of operations.
-Accrued interest and penalties for TRS Holdings, if any, were included within liabilities of discontinued operations in the Company's consolidated balance sheets.

-The following table is a reconciliation of TRS Holdings' statutory U.S. federal income tax rate to TRS Holdings' effective tax rate for the years ended December 31, 2016, 2015 and 2014:
+The following table is a reconciliation of TRS Holdings' statutory U.S. federal income tax rate to TRS Holdings' effective tax rate for the years ended December 31, 2016 and 2015:

-For the years ended December 31,
+For the years ende ed December 31,

-2016 2015 2014
+2016 2015

-35.0 % 35.0 % 35.0 %
+Federal statutory rate 35.0 % 35.0 %

-4.4 % 3.6 % 2.4 %
+State income taxes 4.4 % 3.6 %

-(1.5)% (1.3)% (0.8)%
+Federal benefit of state tax deduction (1.5)% (1.3)%

-37.9 % 37.3 % 36.6 %
+Effective tax rate 37.9 % 37.3 %

-2016 35.0 % 4.4 % (1.5)% 2016 2015 35.0 % 35.0 % 4.4 % 3.6 % (1.5)% (1.3)%

-As of December 31, 2016, tax years 2013 through 2015 remained subject to examination by taxing authorities.
+As of December 31, 2017, tax years 2014 through 2016 remained subject to examination by taxing authorities.
 TRS Holdings did not have any unrecognized tax benefits.